SeanGormann/Vosca/README.md

 A VisionOS Coding Assistant built using langchain and a local vectorstore for extra RAG context.
 -----

 RAG is a powerful method to keep LLM's up to date with relevant, specialised information so that they can be maximally benefecial for your use case.
-In this project, I'm first scrapinng data from VisionOS' Docs with my data-scraping.py file, which utilises selenium, beautifulsoup and other relevant tools for webscraping.
+In this project, I'm first scraping data from VisionOS' Docs with my data-scraping.py file, which utilises selenium, beautifulsoup and other relevant tools for webscraping.
 After gathering the data, it's indexed and embeded in a local vectorstore using langchain tools including Chroma and LLamaCPPEmbeddings with nomic 1.5 weights.
 A proper RAG pipeline is then set up with an appropriate retriever, augmented prompt and suitable inference with a local llm - mistral:instruct.

 -----